vojtechkral/bard/doc/book/templates.md

 {{/inline}}
 ```

-First, the verse labebl is rendered &ndash; there are three label types, each is accounted for.
-Then, the code loops through `paragraphs`, is which an array of arrays of inlines.
+First, the verse label is rendered &ndash; there are three label types, each is accounted for.
+Then, the code loops through `paragraphs`, which is an array of arrays of inlines.
 Each array of inlines is looped through with the `{{#each this}}{{> (lookup this "type") }}{{/each}}` line.
 Each inline is dispatched to a partial in the same way that blocks are dispatched by reading the `type` field and calling a partial of that name.

 We're going to implement inlines `i-text`, `i-break`, and `i-chord`.
 The partials for `i-text` and `i-break` will be very simple: